 The Norwegian electric car industry reached a milestone last year with 50,000 electric cars now registered in the Scandinavian country.
-By Anders Lorenzen While electric cars struggle to take off […]
+By Anders Lorenzen While electric cars struggle to take off in many […]

 A Volkswagen e-Golf on the Norwegian roads.
 Photo credit: Norsk Elbilforening.
-By Anders Lorenzen Europe’s largest market for electrical cars, Norway, has again recorded significant new growth trends that confirms […]
+By Anders Lorenzen Europe’s largest market for electrical cars, Norway, has again recorded significant new growth trends that confirms the market […]

 First Minister of Scotland Alex Salmond and British Prime Minister David Cameron signs the Edinburgh Agreement which gives Scotland a referendum to vote for Independence from the United Kingdom.
-Photo […]
+Photo credit: Scottish […]

 By Sini Saarela The salty sea water is splashing on my face and the boat is jumping up and down the waves.
 My hands are ice cold.
-We are in […]
+We are in the middle […]